 What's happened

-British boxer Anthony Joshua was involved in a car crash near Lagos that resulted in the deaths of two close friends and team members.
-He was hospitalized and has since returned to the UK.
-The driver responsible faces charges of causing death by dangerous driving, with the case ongoing.
+British boxer Anthony Joshua was involved in a car crash near Lagos that killed two of his close friends and team members.
+He was hospitalized and has returned to the UK.
+The driver faces charges of causing death by dangerous driving.
+The incident occurred during Joshua's visit to Nigeria after a recent fight victory.

 What's behind the headline?